Community celebrates Viroqua library being named 2022 Wisconsin Library of the Year

-The public gathered at Viroqua's McIntosh Memorial Library, Saturday, for an open house and program to celebrate it being named the Wisconsin Library Association’s 2022 Library of the Year.
+VIROQUA -- The public gathered at Viroqua's McIntosh Memorial Library on Saturday for an open house and program to celebrate it being named the Wisconsin Library Association’s 2022 Library of the Year.

-This annual award is presented to a Wisconsin library, library system or library network for distinguished achievement in service.
-The WLA Library of the Year Award was presented at a special ceremony during the Wisconsin Library Association’s annual conference at the Grand Geneva Resort & Spa in Lake Geneva, Nov.
-1-4, 2022.
+This annual award is presented to a Wisconsin library, system or network for distinguished achievement in service.
+The WLA Library of the Year Award was presented during the Wisconsin Library Association’s annual conference at the Grand Geneva Resort & Spa in Lake Geneva, Nov.
+1-4.

 “The reason we received this award is because of the community,” said Trina Erickson, library director.